Hiroo Station: History

 The station opened on 25 March 1964.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 62,588 passengers daily.
 The passenger figures for previous years are as shown below.

 Surrounding area

-Hiroo is a desirable upscale residential area with convenient access to a variety of popular areas in Tokyo.
-It is located on the borders of Shibuya and Minato wards in Tokyo.
-Hiroo is within walking distance of the nightlife district Roppongi, as well as trendy shopping and dining areas like Ebisu, Azabu Juban, and Daikanyama.
+Hiroo is an expensive, overpriced residential area in eastern Shibuya, close to Minato ward in Tokyo.
+Hiroo is within walking distance of the infamous nightlife district Roppongi, and several shopping and dining areas including Ebisu, Azabu Juban, and Daikanyama.

-Hiroo is home to many expatriates and professionals working in Tokyo.
-There are many embassies and several international schools in the area.
+Hiroo is home to a number of embassies and international schools.
 The German Embassy is a short walk from the station.
-Hiroo is home to the National Azabu Supermarket, an upscale grocery store which features foreign brands.
-It closed in October 2011 for rebuilding, and reopened in August 2012.
+Hiroo is home to Meidiya and National Azabu supermarkets, offering upscale groceries and foreign products.

 The Hiroo Shopping street offers a mix of traditional Japanese craft stores and modern boutiques.
 The Mormon Tokyo Japan Temple is close to Hiroo Station, as is Arisugawa-no-miya Memorial Park.
 Tokyo Metropolitan Library is located in Arisugawa-no-miya Memorial Park.